daniel-grimm/reference-material/languages/React.md

 Layouts are a great way to create a reusable format for your website.
 And you can have multiple formats to fit different screen sizes.

 ## Modules
+Modules are visually grouped items on the page that have related, but different data.

 ## Components
+Components are atomic visual components that can be re-used within the application.